the-turing-way/the-turing-way/book/website/collaboration/new-community/virtual-onboarding.md

 #### Training
-On tools the group uses often - eg github
+On tools the group uses often - for example github

 * Use Zenodo or similar to host training materials for easier sharing
 * Use a Youtube channel to store induction & training for people to watch in their own time